 A Sell Offer based on a Planned Generation Capacity Resource, Planned Demand Resource, or Energy Efficiency Resource may be submitted as a Credit-Limited Offer.
 A Market Seller electing this option shall specify a maximum amount of Unforced Capacity, in megawatts, and a maximum credit requirement (i.e., Maximum Post-Auction Credit Exposure), in dollars, applicable to the Sell Offer.
-A Credit-Limited Offer shall clear the RPM Auction in which it is submitted (to the extent it otherwise would clear based on the other offer parameters and the system's need for the offered capacity) only to the extent of the lesser of: (i) the quantity of Unforced Capacity that is the quotient of the division of the specified maximum credit requirement by the post-auction Auction Credit Rate; and (ii) the maximum amount of Unforced Capacity specified in the Sell Offer.
-If the RPM Credit Adjustment Factor for a planned capacity resource is less than one, the maximum credit requirement specified in the Sell Offer may exceed the RPM Credit Limit of the resource in order to account for a post-auction credit requirement for the resource that will be based on the product of the post-auction Auction Credit Rate times the RPM Credit Adjustment Factor.
+A Credit-Limited Offer shall clear the RPM Auction in which it is submitted (to the extent it otherwise would clear based on the other offer parameters and the system's need for the offered capacity) only to the extent of the lesser of: (i) the quantity of Unforced Capacity that is the quotient of the division of the specified maximum credit requirement by the post-auction Auction Credit Rate; and (ii) the maximum amount of Unforced Capacity resource is less than one, the maximum credit requirement specified in the Sell Offer may exceed the RPM Credit Limit of the resource in order to account for a post-auction credit requirement for the resource that will be based on the product of the post-auction Auction Credit Rate times the RPM Credit Adjustment Factor.